jsjoeio/joeprevite.com/content/2020-07-13-how-to-learn-quickly/index.md

 Life comes up and you may fall behind.
 That's where the buffer comes in!
 Some weeks, you may find that you complete everything in 6 hours.
 No need to fill those two other hours if you don't want to.
 Reward yourself with rest.

-With a timeline, you are be good to go!
+With a timeline, you are good to go!

 ### Keep it Organized